 Think Mindy Kaling’s Is Everyone Hanging Out Without Me? and Why Not Me?
 Kaling is still telling her life story, or at least memorable moments in her life story, without necessarily being one complete narrative.
 Collections of personal essays are like the nonfiction version of a collection of short stories.

-If you are still uncertain about which nonfiction subgenre to write your life story in, this is a major topic covered in the Self-Publishing School VIP course.
-They take you through choosing your categories that will help your book sell the most.
+If you are still uncertain about which nonfiction subgenre to write your life story in, this is a major topic covered in the our Become a Bestseller program.
+They take you through choosing the categories that will help your book sell the most.

 Regardless of how you begin writing your life story—with free-writing or outlining—research can help you build on memories to create a fuller story and establish you as a credible writer.

 Memories are fickle, and we don’t always remember things correctly, especially if you are writing about something that happened many years ago.